The great outdoors is full of nature and is quite a vast place to be. However, when you venture out to hit the trails or go camping.

 You do need plenty of time beforehand as it won’t be as simple as going to the bathroom at home.

-Pooping areas need to be at least 70 adult strides or around 200 feet from water as well as the following
+Pooping areas need at least 70 adult strides or around 200 feet from water as well as the following.ing

-While counting your steps, and checking your route, you may come across another water source; you need to divert and be 70 steps away from that one.
+While counting your steps and checking your route, you may come across another water source; you must divert and be 70 degrees away.

-Check for shaded areas out of sight, sunlight and have soft earth.
+Check for shaded areas out of sight, sunlight, and soft earth.

 3. Digging Your Cathole

-Using the efficient trowel you purchased, dig a hole that is between 6 and 8 inches deep.
+Dig a hole between 6 and 8 inches deep using the efficient trowel you purchased.
 It should also be 4 to 6 inches in diameter.
-If you need to dig a cathole after you poop, be sure to use a stick to move the waste inside the hole.
+If you need to dig a cathole after you poop, use a stick to move the waste inside the hole.

 By using a cathole, it helps with the following: